Sammybro11/ID2230-DSA/README.md

-Horrible code for my Data Structures and Alrgorithms or applications or whatever course.
+Horrible code for my Data Structures and Algorithms or applications or whatever course.